rebeclem/aphids/hybpiper.md

 8) Next, we will also run this on just the amino acid sequences.
 Make a list of the prefixes with "aa" after each one for the stats part of the commmand. `for file in *BothSingle.fastq.gz; do pref=${file%%_*}; echo "${pref}_aa" >> namelist_aa.txt; done`
 9) Then, run `sbatch ../../scripts/hybpiper_aa.sh` in both the aphis and myzus directories.
 10) On an interactive node, run `hybpiper stats -t_dna targets_all_OG.fa gene namelist.txt` in both the aphis/hybpiper and myzus/hybpiper directories.
-11) Next, to get the stats from the aa run, use `hybpiper stats -t_aa targets_aa_OG.fa gene namelist_aa.txt --seq_lengths_filename seq_lengths_aa.tsv --stats_filename hybpiper_stats_aa.tsv` to assign a different name for the seq lengths and stats files.
+11) Next, to get the stats from the aa run, use `hybpiper stats -t_aa targets_aa_OG.fa gene namelist_aa.txt --seq_lengths_filename seq_lengths_aa --stats_filename hybpiper_stats_aa` to assign a different name for the seq lengths and stats files.

 ## HybPiper Output